Arthur-Milchior/anki-fast-note-type-editor/README.md

 This add-on just ensure that those computations are done only when it is required.

+### Reordering cards
+Let us assume you switch a deck so that cards are selected in random order (or so that they are selected in creation order).
+Then anki reorder every card, and they discard the reordering of cards which are not new, which makes no sens.

+This add-on ensures that only new cards are reordered.

 ## Usage
 Just install this add-on.
 ## Version 2.0